Early indications suggest we're in the middle of the biggest gap year ever.

 "All of this growth has brought a new sense of independence and self-confidence.
 Planning, budgeting, and taking care of myself far from home has been a totally new experience for me, but one I have enjoyed.
 And now I feel secure that when I do return to my education, I will be able to prioritize my academics and goals rather than focus on the rapid adjustments of living away from home."

-Taking a gap year taught Avery Arcuri how to be spontaneous and embrace opportunities as they come.
+Taking a gap year taught Avery Arcuri how to be spontaneous and take opportunities as they come.
 For someone who prefers structure over disorganization, that's no small feat.

 Taking a Gap Year